-Continuing on the Louvre Near Eastern visit that El Argentino, STORSH and I took this weekend, I thought I’d introduce this rather endearing winged bull-man.
-Called a Lamassu (meaning “protective spirit” in Akkadian), he is one of a pair who was usually found flanking the doorways to Assyrian palaces.
+Introducing one of the most amazing Mesopotamian artefacts, The Lamassu.
+Meaning “protective spirit” in Akkadian, he is one of a pair who was usually found flanking the doorways to Assyrian palaces.
+Winged bulls or lions with human heads, they served as mythological guardians.
 One of the things I find so clever about them is why they have five legs; If you look at them from straight on, they’re standing at attention, still.
 If you look at them from the side, they’re walking.
-The British Museum also has two Lamassus, one of which has some graffiti of the board game, the Royal Game of Ur scratched between two of their legs… Guards who were clearly stationed at the gates, idling the time away.
+The British Museum also has six Lamassus, one of which has some graffiti of the board game, the Royal Game of Ur scratched between two of their legs… Guards who were clearly stationed at the gates, idling the time away.

 But back to the Khorsabad room in the Mesopotamian section of the Louvre: These guys are somehow comforting, or perhaps what’s comforting is the space they’re in.
 It smells earthy, I suppose of the gypseous alabaster they’re made of.
 With the grey-but-bright Paris light shedding in, there’s something intimate about the well-proportioned L-shaped room lined with Sargon’s treasures.
 And then there’s size.
 Our friends here stand at nearly 4 and a half meters tall, making me feel.
 Well.
 Very human.
 They’re from the palace of Sargon II, who reigned from 721 – 705 BC; it was square in shape with 158 towers & had a 24-meter thick wall encompassing 3 km².
 Nothing so piddling as our French Khorsabad room at the Louvre.
 But sadly we don’t have much of Sargon’s treasure left.